teo-tsirpanis/Farkle/docs/docs/templates.md

 The templates can furthermore use the following functions:

 * `to_base_64 <bool>`: Returns the grammar file as a Base64-encoded string.
 If you pass `true`, it will add line breaks every 76 characters.

-> __Note:__ Precompiled grammars from an assembly or project are encoded in a format called EGTneo which is incompatible with GOLD Parser's EGT's format.
-When creating a template from an EGT file however, the `to_base_64` function will return the Base-64 representation of that file.
+* `grammar.is_terminal <token_symbol_handle>`: Exposes the @"Farkle.Grammars.Grammar.IsTerminal*?displayProperty=nameWithType" method.
+* `grammar.get_object_from_handle <handle>`: Converts a @"Farkle.Grammars.TokenSymbolHandle", a @"Farkle.Grammars.NonterminalHandle", or a @"Farkle.Grammars.ProductionHandle", or an @Farkle.Grammars.EntityHandle", to its respective @"Farkle.Grammars.TokenSymbol", @"Farkle.Grammars.Nonterminal", or @"Farkle.Grammars.Production", object.

-* `group_dfa_edge <dfa_state>`: Returns an `IGrouping` object that groups the edges of a DFA state by their action.
+* `group_dfa_edge <dfa_state>`: Returns an `IGrouping` object that groups the edges of a @"Farkle.Grammars.StateMachines.DfaState`1" by their action.

-* `fmt <terminal or production> <case> <separator>`: Formats a terminal or a production to a string.
-You can specify the case of the generated string (`upper_case`, `lower_case`, `pascal_case`, `camel_case`), as well as the separator between the members of the production.
+* `is_terminal <flags>`: Returns whether a @"Farkle.Grammars.TokenSymbolAttributes" value contains the @"Farkle.Grammars.TokenSymbolAttributes.Terminal" flag.
+* `is_group_start <flags>`: Returns whether a @"Farkle.Grammars.TokenSymbolAttributes" value contains the @"Farkle.Grammars.TokenSymbolAttributes.GroupStart" flag.
+* `is_hidden <flags>`: Returns whether a @"Farkle.Grammars.TokenSymbolAttributes" value contains the @"Farkle.Grammars.TokenSymbolAttributes.Hidden" flag.
+* `is_noise <flags>`: Returns whether a @"Farkle.Grammars.TokenSymbolAttributes" value contains the @"Farkle.Grammars.TokenSymbolAttributes.Noise" flag.
+* `is_generated <flags>`: Returns whether a @"Farkle.Grammars.TokenSymbolAttributes" or @"Farkle.Grammars.NonterminalAttributes" value contains the @"Farkle.Grammars.TokenSymbolAttributes.Generated" or @"Farkle.Grammars.NonterminalAttributes.Generated" flag, respectively.
+* `is_ends_on_end_of_input <flags>`: Returns whether a @"Farkle.Grammars.GroupAttributes" value contains the @"Farkle.Grammars.GroupAttributes.EndsOnEndOfInput" flag.
+* `is_advance_by_character <flags>`: Returns whether a @"Farkle.Grammars.GroupAttributes" value contains the @"Farkle.Grammars.GroupAttributes.AdvanceByCharacter" flag.
+* `is_keep_end_token <flags>`: Returns whether a @"Farkle.Grammars.GroupAttributes" value contains the @"Farkle.Grammars.GroupAttributes.KeepEndToken" flag.

 ### Using custom templates

 A custom template can be rendered by writing `farkle new -t MyCustomTemplate.scriban`.
 Of `farkle new`'s arguments, custom templates only support `-prop`, as explained above.

----

-So, I hope you enjoyed this little guide.
-If you did, don't forget to give Farkle.Tools a try, and maybe you feel especially willing to create some templates today, and want to hit the star button as well.
-I hope that all of you have a wonderful day, and to see you soon.
-Goodbye!

 [gold-webpage]: http://www.goldparser.org/doc/builder-cmd/goldwebpage.htm
 [gold-skeleton]: http://www.goldparser.org/doc/builder-cmd/goldprog.htm